 I started with Baby Greens, piquillo peppers, Bulgarian feta, and oregano vinaigrette.

 The vegetables were fresh and crisp, and the Bulgarian feta cheese was excellent!

-For the main dish, I chose the Pan Roasted Branzino with baby squash, and sauce Vierge.
-Vierge is from French cuisine, comprised of olive oil and lemon juice base on tomatoes.
+For the main dish, I chose the Pan Roasted Branzino with baby squash and sauce Vierge.
+Vierge is from French cuisine, comprised of olive oil and lemon juice based on tomatoes.
 Included were cured olives, pinenuts, and herb pesto.
 Fresh and excellent.

 I chose coconut ice cream over shortbread cookies and a mixed berry compote on the side.

-The combination of the textures and the tastes was fantabulous and highly recommended.
+The combination of the textures and the tastes was fantastic and highly recommended.